A Comprehensive Guide to Your First Powerlifting Meet

 Arrive early to familiarize yourself with the setup.
 Walk through the venue, check out the warmup area and equipment, scope out spots for rest breaks, and rehearse your technique.

 Bring methods to stay calm yet alert during the meet.
 Find what works for you, whether it's deep breathing exercises, music, visualization, or a brief moment of solitude.
-Focus on consistently regulating your emotions and energy.
+Focus on consistently regulating your energy.

 Review your plan for your weight selections.
 You have a brief period after a lift to submit your next attempt.
 Create a process (one that prevents you from converting pounds-to-kilos in your head) and ensure you know where the scoring table is.